Protein by weight & activity

 56 g/day

 Minimum for men at age 35.
-Your goal is the higher of this and the activity-based target.
+Your goal is the higher of this floor and the activity-based target.

 Caloric share